Summary count by month with COUNTIFS

 In this example, we have a list of 100 issues in Columns B to D. Each issue has a date and priority.
 We are also using the named range "dates" for C5:C104 and "priorities" for D5:D105.
 Starting in column F, we have a summary table that shows a total count per month, followed by a total count per month per priority.

-Since we have actual dates in column F, we can easily construct the criteria we need using the date itself, and a second date created with the EDATE function.
+Since we have actual dates in column F, we can construct the criteria we need using the date itself, and a second date created with the EDATE function.
 These two criteria appear inside COUNTIFS like so:

-The reference to H4 has the row locked (H$4) so priority doesn't change as the formula is copied down.
+- The reference to H4 has the row locked (H$4) so priority doesn't change as the formula is copied down.

-The reference to F5 has the column locked ($F5) so the date doesn't change as the formula is copied across.
+- The reference to F5 has the column locked ($F5) so the date doesn't change as the formula is copied across.

-The named ranges "dates" and "priorities" are automatically absolute.
+- The named ranges "dates" and "priorities" are automatically absolute.

 Pivot table approach

 A pivot table is a good alternative solution to this problem.
 In general, pivot tables are easier and faster to set up when data is well-structured.